lantos-lgtm/zen/readme.md

 - ```Type```      - used to define a type
 - ```CompTime```  - used to define a type or function that is run at compile time
 - ```Body```      - used to define a body of code, this will take any fields on the type and make them available in the body

-These are not reserved words but are in the std
 - ```Const```     - used to define a constant
 - ```Private```   - used to define a private field, values marked as are only modifable by the same scope
 - ```Secret```    - used to define a secret field,  values marked as are only visible to the same scope